braph-software/BRAPH-2/tutorials/data/tut_ba/readme.md

 > **Figure 7.
 Brain atlas visualization**
 > Plotting the nodes of a brain atlas on a 3D brain surface.

 This new window has a large toolbar that allows you to change the visualization of the atlas.
 We suggest you try the different options to understand how they change the figure.
-Importantly, within this menu, there is one option called ``Settings Brain Surface'' (highlighted in Figure 8a), which opens the settings window shown in \Figsref{fig:08}b-c.
+Importantly, within this menu, there is one option called ``Settings Brain Surface'' (highlighted in Figure 8a), which opens the settings window shown in Figures 8b-c.